 Workflow process maps are similar to Gantt charts.
 They provide a detailed game plan for you to follow in the management of your marketing campaigns.
 However, this kind of graphical approach to scheduled organization gives you the flexibility to adjust the order and implement steps within your daily workflow.

 These tools can be handy for creating an easily digestible summary of steps, procedures, and sub-processes that make up the overall process you use to promote your brand online.
 Several apps and online platforms make it easy to create proprietary process maps with no experience.
+Moreover, you can also do brand tracking to understand the loopholes and positive points to take your business to the next level.

 3. Use a Project Management Platform